Padres Vs. Diamondbacks Prediction, Odds, Pick

 The San Diego Padres take on the Arizona Diamondbacks.
 Check out our MLB odds series for our Padres Diamondbacks prediction and pick.

-Joe Musgrove goes to the mound for the Padres, while Zac Gallen takes the ball for the Diamondbacks.
+Yu Darvish takes the bump for the Padres, while Ryne Nelson goes to the hill for the Diamondbacks.

-Joe Musgrove has been a very good, workmanlike pitcher for the Padres this year, with a 3.28 ERA and a lot of innings under his belt.
-However, he got off to a lightning-fast start and has not been quite as good as the season has moved along.
-Hitters have made some adjustments to Musgrove, and he needs a higher gear to get the Padres over the line and into the postseason.
-The Padres are very much aware that the Milwaukee Brewers are right on their heels in the battle for the final wild card spot in the National League.
-The Brewers were down 5-0 to the Yankees on Friday night but came back to win, 7-6.
-San Diego needs Musgrove to pitch like an ace in these final few weeks of the regular season.
-The path to the playoffs begins here for Musgrove in a game which a great pitcher should own.
+Yu Darvish is pitching like an ace right now, and the Padres have needed him to raise his game.
+Darvish has been very good this year, but in recent starts, he has shown true greatness.
+He blanked the Dodgers in seven innings on Sept.
+2, allowing only two hits.
+He had a good start in his next outing, and then in his most recent start on Sept.
+13 in Seattle, he shut out the Mariners in eight dominant innings, throwing another two-hitter.
+That’s a pair of two-hitters in his last three starts.
+His September ERA, in three starts, is just 1.29.
+This is the shutdown starter the Padres need in their attempt to fend off the hard-charging Milwaukee Brewers in the National League wild card race.
+The Brewers have won back-to-back games against the New York Yankees.
+The Padres have needed their two recent wins in Phoenix against the D-Backs to maintain their lead.
+They will need Darvish to continue to preserve that small advantage over Milwaukee.

-Speaking of great pitchers: Zac Gallen forged a 44 1/3-inning streak without a single run allowed.
-It’s the longest scoreless inning streak in the history of the Arizona Diamondbacks.
-Gallen has moved into the top five ERA leaders among all National League starters.
-He won’t win the Cy Young Award, but he will get some non-first-place votes on some ballots and has announced himself as one of the better pitchers in the sport.
-Gallen is going up against a Padre team which has profoundly struggled at the plate since the Juan Soto and Brandon Drury trades which figured to make San Diego an offensive juggernaut.
-We saw that juggernaut on Friday night in Phoenix.
-The Padres were shut out by the D-Backs on Thursday, but they bounced back with 12 runs on Friday.
-Gallen, however, has been pitching like an ace after the All-Star break.
-It’s a great clash between a batting order with a lot of talent, and a pitcher who is throwing the ball as well as he ever has.
+Ryne Nelson has had quite a beginning to his MLB career.
+The Diamondbacks called him up earlier this month, and in his first two starts, Nelson has been as good as one could possibly imagine.
+Two starts, 13 innings, no runs allowed.
+How’s that for a big-league entrance?
+The Diamondbacks are stockpiling quality pitching as they prepare for the 2023 season.
+The emergence of high-level pitchers such as Zac Gallen and Merrill Kelly in 2022 has given Arizona legitimate hope that it can be a wild card contender in 2023.
+Nelson adds to Arizona’s pitching arsenal, giving the team another starter who can eat innings and reduce the strain on an underperforming bullpen.
+If Arizona retools that bullpen and can add another bat, the starting rotation — with Nelson as a part of it — gives the D-Backs real hope for next year.

 Courtesy of FanDuel, here are the Padres-Diamondbacks MLB odds.